 2. Open Top Return Vents

-Another option is to open the top return vents to draw in hot air from the top of your room and send it to the HVAC unit, which will keep upstairs cool.
+Another option is to open the top return vents to draw in hot air from the top of your room and send it to the HVAC unit, which will keep the upstairs cool.

 3. Clean or Replace Your Air Filters